 Once you're up and live, make sure you invest in your devops system to maximize visibility and confidence.

 For rich clients, there's often a number of manual steps (especially at first) to get a release out, and this may involve waiting on approval from a third party ecosystem gatekeeper.
 Write these steps down as you do them to minimize the mental overhead and risk of errors (or extended review cycles).
-Your goal as you do this the first few times is to automate the mundane parts as much as possible and make this readme as short as possible - it should still be a single command to build a production release, even if there are a bunch of other inputs to submit for app review.
+Your goal as you do this the first few times is to automate the mundane parts as much as possible and make this readme as short as possible - it should still be a single command to build a release artifact, even if there are a bunch of other inputs to submit for app review.

 Sooner or later you will need to add some kind of queuing to your system so that it can handle surges in activity and long-running tasks.
 There are some great language-specific libraries for this (Sidekiq for Ruby, Celery for Python, etc), but resist the temptation to use them for generic "async message queues" - for those, you'll want something much more suited to message passing like AWS SQS, RabbitMQ, etc. Those will generally scale better and interoperate better.